 - A desire to emulate entertainment figures

-As far as how individuals “fall into” harmful eating patterns and substance abuse, both conditions tend to start out as experimentation.
+As far as how individuals “fall into” harmful eating patterns and substance use disorder, both conditions tend to start out as experimentation.
 Then, experimenting soon turns into a way to protect or distract oneself from underlying emotional issues.
 As experimentation becomes more frequent, symptoms of both conditions start to take on a life of their own as cravings, withdrawal effects, and increasing tolerance levels drive eating and drug-using behaviors.

 Their ability to take on lives of their own accounts for why eating disorders and addiction become chronic long-term conditions.
 Consequently, both conditions require comprehensive treatment approaches and both have high relapse rates.

 Warning Signs of Co-Occurring Eating Disorders and Addiction

 There are several red flags that a person may have an eating or substance use disorder, or a dual diagnosis of the two.
 Some signs may be obvious, like extreme weight loss (which may occur with either or both).
 Spotting other symptoms may take a bit more detective work.

 - Trying new diets and food fads, such as no carbs, no meat, or no dairy

 - Highly critical of your body’s size, shape, and overall appearance